minetest/dev.luanti.org/content/for-creators/api/lua-environment.md

 ## Global Strictness
 Variables in Lua are global by default (both assignment and access).
 This often leads to mistaken use of global variables, with the two perhaps most common issues being:

-1. Missspelling a local variable and accessing a global variable instead (which will usually be `nil`)
+1. Misspelling a local variable and accessing a global variable instead (which will usually be `nil`)
 2. Forgetting `local` when assigning to a variable, (over)writing a global variable, leading to "global pollution"

 Luanti's built-in strictness works using a metatable on the global table and will log warnings for both cases.
 Luanti defines a global declaration as a *global assignment in a main chunk* - setting globals in any other function will not be considered a declaration and will trigger a warning: